jimmyabou/trip-wizard/README.md

 # trip-wizard
-Trip Wizard is a full-stack application we built to facilitate the finding, scheduling, and booking of activities for your next trip.
+Trip Wizard is a full-stack application to facilitate the finding, scheduling, and booking of activities for your next trip.

 # Setup
 after pulling the repositry into your local git folder